namrata-karmakar/namrata-karmakar/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/knamrata23?style=social)

-An Electronics & Telecommunications Engineer by qualification, currently pursuing my Master's degree in Applied Computer Science, Full-Stack Software Developer by profession.
-My career progression has been a little different than most.
-I started my career with Cognizant Technology Solutions as a Software Developer where I was trained in C#, .NET and SQL.

-After Cognizant, I worked for an Insurance Company as an Underwriter where I worked simultaneously in 3 different departments.
-After my stint at the Insurance Company, I moved on to the Banking Sector where I worked for 2.5 years.
+I started coding in C++ in school and was hooked after I saw my first Hello world program print on the turbo c++ console.
+But life happens and my career took me in a different direction.
+I landed up in banking.

 However, my first love has always been Technology.
 I had even opted for Computer Science in my High School where I learned Basic OOP concepts and C++ for 2 years.
 Around the time the pandemic hit, I finally decided to take the plunge and get started with Web Development.
-After a lot of days working a full-time essential services job during a pandemic and studying, I took up Web Development full-time in February of last year.
+After a lot of days working a full-time essential services job during a pandemic and studying, I took up Web Development full-time in February of 2021.

-I have been sharing my progress on Twitter using the #100DaysOfCode.
+I have shared my progress on Twitter using the #100DaysOfCode.
 Do check it out [here](https://twitter.com/knamrata23).

-- 🔭 I’m currently working on rewriting the front-end of a To-Do List Application using Angular.
-I've already built the back-end using Node.js, Express and TypeScript.
-You can find the repo [here](https://github.com/namrata-karmakar/todo-ts-tdd).
-I have also built the [front-end](https://github.com/namrata-karmakar/todo-vanilla-ui) for the same app using vanilla JS.
+- 🔭 I’m currently pursuing my masters degree in Applied Computer Science from Heidelberg, Germany.

-- 🌱 I'm currently using Angular and NestJS at my workplace.
-I plan on learning GraphQL and PostgreSQL in the coming months.
+- 🌱 I use Angular and NestJS at my workplace for software development.
+I also use PowerBI, Azure Data Factory and SQL for data-related activities.

-- 💼 I'm currently working as a Software Developer at IrisLogic Inc. I'm open to Working Student opportunities.
+- 💼 I'm currently working as a Data Analyst at E.ON Digital Technology.
+I'm open to full-time opportunities starting October, 2024.

-- 📚 I'm currently reading Head First Object-Oriented Analysis & Design by Brett McLaughlin to get a better understanding of how to write great software everytime by following OOAD principles.
-I've recently read Clean Code by Uncle Bob Martin and found it to be really insightful.
-Once I'm done with HFOOAD, I plan on starting Head First Design Patterns.
+- 📚 A book that has had a lot of impact on my software development journey is Clean Code by Uncle Bob Martin.
+I found it to be really insightful.

 ---